open-component-model/ocm-website/content/en/mpas/getting_started.md

   Observed Generation:     1
 ```

-The application is deployed in the `podinfo` namespace.
+The application is deployed in the `mpas-podinfo-application` namespace.